lukebrooker/pattern-response/roadmap.md

-# Things to add
+# Things to do

-* Clean up code
+* More patterns
 * Document code better
-* Copy Code Button
+* Make more IE compatible
-* Compile CSS files
+* Clean up code more